 Missed Opportunities – yet it’s not too late!

 In summary, we have learned a lot, opened up to others, seen where our words and actions might have contributed to disconnection and harm, and how we might do things differently.
 Opportunities to widen this learning will be offered over the coming year through various programs and invitations to engage in restorative conversations.
 And each of us at UCV can practice clear communication, checking with one another for shared understanding and for impacts of our words, actions and inactions.
-If we’re ever unsure, ask the other people involved.
+If we’re ever unsure, we can ask the other people involved.

 One suggestion offered in the circle for a possible future community conversation: those interested could use the DRSG Final Report and the subsequent critique for asking questions and learning together.